-Ditch the expensive winery and invite your friends to a Wine Tasting Party at your house instead!
+Ditch the expensive winery and invite your friends to a BLIND Wine Tasting Party at Home instead!
 It is an easy, budget-friendly way to sample a limitless amount of wine while laughing with friends in the comfort of your own home.

-Below I will share my tips for throwing the best wine tasting party as well as some tasty appetizers to pair with all that wine!
+Below I will share my tips for throwing the best blind wine tasting as well as some tasty appetizers to pair with all that wine!
 The best part is, no sommelier is needed.

 Now let's get pouring!!

-Steps For Hosting A Wine Tasting At Home
+How To Hosting A Blind Wine Tasting At Home

 - Make sure to keep your wine tasting party SMALL.
 You don't want everyone's conversation taking away from why you are all there.
 This type of gathering is more of an intimite get-together than a 'get-drunk banger'.
 You want everyone to focus on the WINE.
 I would keep it to less than 12 guests MAX.